The Speech Recognition API in JavaScript: speechRecognition()

 }

-As with all "new" APIs, it is necessary to verify the availability of the Speech Recognition API in the browser by checking if the webkitSpeechRecognition object exists; If it doesn't exist, a message is simply displayed saying that the API is not available in your browser:
+Just like with all "new" APIs, it's necessary to verify the availability of the Voice Recognition API in the browser by checking if the webkitSpeechRecognition object exists; if it doesn't exist, a message is simply displayed saying that the API is not available in your browser:

-If the Speech Recognition API is available or implemented in the browser, the following section of code enclosed by the else is executed; the first line of code:
+If the Voice Recognition API is available or implemented in the browser, the next section of code enclosed by the else is executed; the first line of code:

 recognition.continuous = true;

-Initializes the continuous attribute (set to false by default) in order to define continuity when speaking; That is, it is established that when the user stops speaking, Voice Recognition comes to an end (the onend event is triggered).
+Initializes the continuous attribute (set to false by default) with the goal of defining continuity when speaking; that is, it is established that when the user stops speaking, Voice Recognition ends (the onend event is fired).

 This other line of code: